ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 1. Install and configure the automation software required to access cloud and VSIs
 1. Identify the software accessed from the {{site.data.keyword.IBM}} provided mirrors and configure installation and update
 1. Identify the internet software required and configure installation and update

+## Before you begin
+{: #prereqs}

+- Provision your own VPC with a public and a private subnet and a virtual server instance (VSI) in each subnet - [Private and public subnets in a Virtual Private Cloud](/docs/tutorials?topic=solution-tutorials-vpc-public-app-private-backend).
+Only the public subnet and web server is required for this tutorial.
+- For secured maintenance of the servers using a bastion host which acts as a `jump` server and a maintenance security group - [Securely access remote instances with a bastion host](/docs/tutorials?topic=solution-tutorials-vpc-secure-management-bastion-server)

 ## General software installation principles
 {: #general_software_installation}